aravinda-1402/Face-mask-detection/README.md

 wearing/removing mask and display of prediction.

 * I have used 2 methods to detect mask in live video stream.
-   1. In the first method I have used just OpenCV to define a Region Of Interest (ROI) and the model detects the presence or absence of mask on aperson's face if the person's    face is in the ROI.
+   * 1. In the first method I have used just OpenCV to define a Region Of Interest (ROI) and the model detects the presence or absence of mask on aperson's face if the person's face is in the ROI.
-   2. In the second method I have used HaarCascades to detect the face/faces and then predict if a person is wearing a mask or not.
+   * 2. In the second method I have used HaarCascades to detect the face/faces and then predict if a person is wearing a mask or not.

-## Working using 1st method:
+## Working using method 'a' :

 ### No Mask